dsdy120/prop-harvester-model/README.md

 # prop-harvester-model
 System-level simulation of a solar-powered, airbreathing propellant harvester.
-This model requires GMAT 2022a or later to run, but interfaces into it using Python 3.13.2 **32-bit version**.
+This model has been run on Python 3.13.2.
+Packages are managed by conda and can be found in requirements.txt